x01-software-engineering/dbe-assignment-01-SofiiaChurikova/README.md

 Folder `pa4`
 1. **procedures.sql**: Creating stored procedures, which defined with parameters, including IN, OUT, and INOUT.
 2. **executions.sql**: This file demonstrates the execution of the stored procedures.

+## Usage
+- *Setup MySql Database Server*, if you don't have.

+- *Connect to MySql and create a database.*
+- *Execute schema and population scripts.* They help to create the necessary tables, schema and populate the db.
+- *Transfer all project files*, including SQL scripts and folders (`pa1`, `pa2`, `pa3`, `pa4`), to your server or local environment.
+- *Execute Queries.* Use the provided SQL query files (`queries.sql`, `many_to_many_queries.sql`, `subqueries.sql`) to retrieve specific information from the db.
+- *Execute the* `bonus_index.sql` *script* provided in the pa2 folder to create indexes on certain columns.
+- *Execute Stored Procedures.* Run the `procedures.sql` script from the `pa4` folder to create stored procedures, and then execute them with appropriate parameters